Give Us A Call

 How Should I Care for An Aging Pet?

 The older your pet, the more frequent examinations, check-ups, and diagnostic tests should become.
-This is necessary to make sure that they maintain their optimal health throughout their twilight years.
+This is necessary to ensure they maintain optimal health throughout their twilight years.

-Pets that are seven years old and above should be brought for semi-annual exams, instead of the traditional annual visit.
+Pets seven years old and above should be brought for semi-annual exams instead of the traditional annual visit.
 Because pets age much quicker than humans, regular check-ups are necessary to stay on top of common health issues.

 Your veterinarian will examine your pet for signs of: